This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 Be sure to download my free list of Five Essential Steps to do Before Installing Concrete Alternatives.

-For a little more help planning your project, pick up a copy of the Single Girl’s DIY Project Planning Workbook.
+For a little more help planning your project, download a copy of the Single Girl’s DIY Project Planning Workbook.
 It includes the formulas for calculating material amounts, and guidance for planning out every step of your project.

 Be sure to share your results when you finish your project!
 Here’s one more look at my concrete alternative patio: